For Volunteering

 What opportunities are available to children?

-High school students (ages 14-17): Students can volunteer independently with a signed parental waiver and permission form.
-To request the form, email volunteer@northbrooklynangels.org.
-Once we receive the signed form, the student can create a Deed account and sign up for shifts.
+- High school students (ages 14–17) - Students can volunteer independently with a signed parental waiver.
+Email volunteer@northbrooklynangels.org to request the form.
+Once we receive it, the student can create a Deed account and sign up for shifts.
+Parents who prefer to volunteer alongside their teen are welcome to do so - both will need Deed accounts and should sign up for available spots separately.

 Are there opportunities to volunteer besides your weekly lunch shifts?